susan-davis/stellar-core/BIBLE.md

 - *Q6*-class cruiser ("Victory II")
 - *Q7*-class cruiser ("Victory III")
 - *Q8*-class battlecruiser ("Vengeance")
+- *Q9*-class heavy battlecruiser ("Glory I")
-- *Q10*-class pocket battleship ("Glory")
+- *Q10*-class pocket battleship ("Glory II")
 - *Q11*-class attack ship ("Attack III")
 - *Q12*-class scout ("Ambush II")
 - *Q13*-class battleship ("Emperor")

 The Union has detected only up to Q8 at the start of the series, with Player's encounter with Q8 #1 the Union's first encounter with that class.
-Later vessels are new construction with improved technology from Quellan espionage efforts, and will be introduced piecemeal as the series progresses.
-Early Q8s were designed "for but not with" Tiberian-style cloaking; when the whole class has them installed, it comes as a complete surprise to the Union.
+Later vessels (other than the Q9) are new construction with improved technology from Quellan espionage efforts, and will be introduced piecemeal as the series progresses.
+Early Q8s were designed "for but not with" Tiberian-style subspace entry generators (cloaking devices); when the whole class has them installed, it comes as a complete surprise to the Union.
 Current Union tatical doctrine was developed with knowledge only up to the Q6, and hasn't had significant update for the Q7.

+The Union mistakenly applies the Q5 label to two different classes of invasion transport, the original one with a heavy complement of landing shuttles, and an upgraded version with Q6-standard sensors, A-drive depolarizers, and matter tranmission devices.
+The Q6, with its ample barracks space on board, can land nearly as many troops as the original Q5; the later version carries a larger troop complement since hangar space could be converted to barracks.

+The Q9 is a largely unsuccessful attempt at a heavier ship than the Q7, with a unique three-emitter A-drive design.
+The third emitter gives the ship redundancy against battle damage, and allows the installation of a third depolarizer battery to increase the ship's firepower.
+At least one Q9 is being refitted to install the Q8's heavy torpedo launcher in the forward sensor pod; the thicker boom and greater space on the Q9 fixes the D8's ammunition feed limits.

 ### The Tiberian Public Sector
 The Tiberians occupy space fairly far from the Quellan and Regulan frontiers, and